geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_12_Lab5_Ex2_Implement_Identity_Synch.md

 39. If you’re on the **Active users** page, then refresh it; otherwise, navigate to **Active users**.

 40. In the **Search** box, enter **Scotty.** This should display both of Scotty’s Microsoft 365 accounts.
-In the next few steps, you want to delete the second user account that was created by the sync process, which is the **xtremelabs.us** account.
-You need to do this so that you can add an email address to Scotty’s account that uses the xtremelabs.us domain; however, the system will prohibit you from adding this email address when this second account exists that already points to the xtremelabs.us domain.
+In the next few steps, you want to delete the second user account that was created by the sync process, which is the **CustomDomain.us** account.
+You need to do this so that you can add an email address to Scotty’s account that uses the CustomDomain.us domain; however, the system will prohibit you from adding this email address when this second account exists that already points to the CustomDomain.us domain.

-41. In the **Active users** list, select the **Scotty Heyward** account whose username is **Scotty@XXYYZZa.xtremelabs.us**, select the **More options** icon to the left of the username (the three dots stacked on top of each other), and then select **Delete user.**
+41. In the **Active users** list, select the **Scotty Heyward** account whose username is **Scotty@XXYYZZa.CustomDomain.us**, select the **More options** icon to the left of the username (the three dots stacked on top of each other), and then select **Delete user.**

 42. On the **Delete this user?** page, select **Delete user**.
 Once the user is deleted, select **Close.**  <br/>

 	‎**Note:** If the deletion fails, then you will need to refresh the **Active users** list as the user’s sync status must be “**In cloud**”.

 43. You now need to update Scotty’s Microsoft 365 account to contain the email address that was assigned to his on-premises account.
 If you’ll recall, Scotty’s on-premises account originally had only one email address, which was his primary **SMTP** address of **Scotty@Adatum.com**.
-Previously in this task you changed th primary SMTP address of his on-premises account to **Scotty@XXYYZZa.xtremelabs.us.** You will need to do the same here for his Microsoft 365 account.
+Previously in this task you changed th primary SMTP address of his on-premises account to **Scotty@XXYYZZa.CustomDomain.us.** You will need to do the same here for his Microsoft 365 account.

 44. In **Internet Explorer**, select the **Exchange admin center** tab if you’re not already there.